Haematology

 Key leadership areas in clinical care and research include:

-• Lymphoma and Chronic Lymphocytic Leukaemia
+• Lymphoma and chronic lymphocytic leukaemia

-• Acute Leukaemia and Myelodysplastic Syndromes
+• Acute leukaemias and myelodysplastic syndromes

-• Venous thromboembolic disease
+• Venous thromboembolic disease and disorders of haemostasis

 • Obstetric Haematology